National Instant Criminal Background Check System (NICS) Operations 2013

 As outreach usually includes an educational element, the NICS Section offers continual support to local, state, tribal, and federal agencies by offering a myriad of training opportunities.
 The NICS Section identifies, develops, and provides various training and information-sharing regimens to NICS users and numerous law enforcement, judicial, and criminal justice agencies when requested.

-The NICS Section offers a catalogue of comprehensive training services specific to topics such as the firearm background check and related processes, the Brady Act, the interpretation and application of federal prohibiting criteria, and the NICS appeal process.
+The NICS Section offers a catalog of comprehensive training services specific to topics such as the firearm background check and related processes, the Brady Act, the interpretation and application of federal prohibiting criteria, and the NICS appeal process.
 In 2013, the NICS Section provided training sessions to over 1,000 individuals located in nine states.
 The NICS Section took advantage of electronic services and expanded training to professionals, such as judges, court clerks, law enforcement officers, state terminal agency controllers, program technicians, federal agents, training instructors, auditing personnel, and sheriffs via Webinars.
 The future of the NICS Section’s training is through technologies that allow all parties, the FBI and the states, to remain in their facility.

 As a result of the information-sharing commitment of the NICS Section and the cooperation of numerous local, state, tribal, and federal agencies, over 859,000 dispositions obtained by the NICS Section employees have been posted to criminal history records since NICS began.
 Of these, approximately 29,328 dispositions were obtained in 2013.